harman090106/dream_11_fantasy_prediction/README.md

 📦 Dependencies
 pandas
 scikit-learn
 streamlit
 joblib
 🌐 Live Deployment
 The app is deployed on Streamlit Cloud and accessible at:
 👉 nimuni.streamlit.app

 📚 Future Enhancements
 Use ball-by-ball data for better micro-analysis.
 Include recent player form based on the last 2 months.
 Add support for real-time injury/team updates.
 Experiment with deep learning (e.g., LSTM for temporal performance trends).
 🙋‍♂️ Author
 Harmanjeet Singh
 Passionate about machine learning, data science, and real-world sports applications.

+Let me know if you want this file pushed directly to your repository!